 The Location Tracking feature on iPhone is used by Apps like Maps, Weather, Find My iPhone and others to provide Directions, Weather Info and the Location of your Lost or Stolen iPhone.

-However, there might be other unwanted Apps, unnecessarily collecting your information and sharing it with various third-party companies.
+However, there might be other unwanted Apps, tracking your Location Data and sharing this information with various third-party companies.

 Go to Settings > Privacy > Location Services > select the App for which you want to disable location tracking.